 The University of Reading has been at the forefront of research into sustainability and the environment for many decades, and you will be based in a School ranked 12th in the world for Agriculture and Forestry (QS World Ranking by Subject, 2020).
 Our staff are actively engaged in research and tailor their teaching to reflect the changing trends and emerging technologies within the sector.
 You will also benefit from our small class sizes.

-Our BSc Environmental Management course is linked to environmental courses offered by other departments and you will be able to tap into their specialist knowledge.
+Our BSc Environmental Management and Sustainability course is linked to environmental courses offered by other departments and you will be able to tap into their specialist knowledge.

 You will carry out a one-week mini placement between your first and second years.
 This will involve working for a client, normally a local authority or environmental group in the Reading area, on a small project.
 This will provide you with valuable experience of professional work, as well as enabling you to develop your research, survey, data analysis and presentation skills.
 Our Department has a dedicated member of staff in charge of placements, who can provide you with advice and support.